David-Araripe/UniProtMapper/README.md

 ```
 ### Parsing UniProt-SwissProt responses

-SwissProt responses can be parsed using the `SwissProtParser` class, where the supported fields to be extracted from UniProt (param=toquery) are stored under `self._supported_fields` and the cross-referenced datasets are stored under `self._crossref_dbs` (param=crossrefs).
+SwissProt responses can be parsed using the `SwissProtParser` class, where the supported fields to be extracted from UniProt (:param: = toquery) are stored under `self._supported_fields` and the cross-referenced datasets are stored under `self._crossref_dbs` (:param: = crossrefs).

 ``` Python